SABA-SALEH/guess-the-word/README.md

 - **Chances:** Keep an eye on your chances!
 You have a limited number of attempts to guess the word.
 Use them wisely.

 - **Victory or Defeat:** Successfully guess all the letters before running out of chances, and you'll be greeted with a cheerful "You Win!" message.
-If challenges arise, face them with grace, and the game will acknowledge your efforts with a comforting "You Lose!" message.
+If challenges arise, face them with grace, and the game will acknowledge your efforts with a comforting "You Lose!" message.If you win, the game will move to the next word.
+If you lose, the game will start again with the same category.

 - **Next Word Challenge:** Move on to the next word in the same category only after you've successfully guessed the current one.
 It adds more excitement and challenge, making you solve each mystery before unlocking the next fun puzzle!